One of my favorite flowers for the holidays is the poinsettia. This is a tutorial for a simple 3D paper poinsettia with free patterns.

 If you look at the real poinsettia, it is not a symmetrical flower.
 It is actually just a gathering of leaves in random sizes.
 I tried to replicate this in my template.

-I don’t have a set way to making each flower, I just cut out the different petals in various sizes and do something a little different with each flower to make the whole set look more realistic.
+I don’t have a set way to make each flower, I just cut out the different petals in various sizes and do something a little different with each flower to make the whole set look more realistic.

 Step 2: Curl the petals